Bumeranghc/FS2020/README.md

 There is no need for registry edits for the Windows Store version of Microsoft Flight Simulator 2020.

-1. Download the "stick" and "throttle" files for Saitek X-55 RHINO
+1. Download the "stick" and "throttle" files for Saitek X-55 RHINO.
 2. Connect Joystick and Throttle to your computer.
-3. WINDOWS KEY + R
+3. Press ⊞ + R.
 4. Jot down the first five characters of each folder name.
 You will use these to identify which folders existed before you make new ones, later.
-Do NOT close this File Explorer window.
+Do NOT close this Windows Explorer window.
 5. Start Flight Simulator, choose Options and then Controls
 6. Click Saitek Pro Flight X-55 Rhino Stick, then click Preset Manager (bottom of the screen) and than click '+'.
 Name it anything and press OK.
 7. Use ALT-TAB to back to Windows Explorer.